Use existing fillable PDF forms first

 Run recurring document batches from the same PDF layout whenever new rows are ready.

-Start in the web app to set up the workflow visually.
+Start in the web app to map native PDF form fields or overlays.
 When you need automation or system integration later, use the API.

 Use Sign for one-off signatures, dates, text, QR codes, barcodes, and other lightweight overlays on a single PDF.
-It stays free.
+Sign stays free, while Bulk Fill stays focused on recurring PDF form batches.

 What teams usually want to know before they start.

-Bulk Fill is for repeatable PDF output from CSV.
+Bulk Fill is for filling PDF forms and other stable layouts from CSV.
 Sign is the free one-off tool for a single PDF.

-No. Start in the web app to set up the workflow, map fields, and preview rows.
+No. Start in the web app to prepare the workflow, map native fields or overlays, and preview rows.
 Use the API later when another system needs to run the same workflow automatically.

-Doqlo fits repeatable document jobs built from one stable PDF layout and structured rows, such as invoices, certificates, letters, internal forms, packing slips, and other recurring operational batches.
+Doqlo fits existing fillable PDF forms and repeatable document jobs built from one stable PDF layout and structured rows, such as invoices, certificates, letters, internal forms, packing slips, and other recurring operational batches.

 Yes.
 Preview a few representative rows first, then export the full batch when the output looks right.

-No. It is built for repeatable output and lightweight signing, not full document authoring.
+No. It is built for recurring PDF form workflows and lightweight signing, not full document authoring.